Skip to main content Skip to footer

 Property & Casualty

-Our core package includes general and auto liability, and property coverage for buildings and contents; all other coverages are optional.
-We allow members to choose their own deductible amount, which allows you to control the level of risk the municipality retains and provides more control over the premiums you pay.
+The Property & Casualty Trust's core package includes general and auto liability, and property coverage for buildings and contents; all other coverages are optional.
+Pool members can choose their own deductible amount, which allows you to control the level of risk the municipality retains and provides more control over the premiums you pay.

 Property & Casualty: What We Do